nenidevelop/readytostart/README.md

 Following these steps, in order to the debug yout smart contract in solidity with metamask and truffle.

 ## 008. Test bakedbeans smart contract with hardhat
+Coming soon

+## 009. Reentrancy security smart contract
+Explanation on how Reentrancy works on an smart contract

-## 009. Proxy contract to upgrade a contract
+## 010. Proxy contract to upgrade a contract
 Coming soon